scriptPilot/app-framework/test.md

+# Tests - Kind of a notebook ...

 > iOS and Android Apps with HTML and JavaScript - App Framework does all the tricky things for you!

 Run app in browser